RESEARCH STARTER

 The Basics of RT-PCR

-DNA, the genetic material of most organisms, is used to make a form of called that provides the blueprint to actually manufacture molecules such as proteins.
+DNA, the genetic material of most organisms, is used to make a form of nucleic acid called ribonucleic acid (RNA) that provides the blueprint to actually manufacture molecules such as proteins.
 This process is called transcription.
-Reverse transcription (RT) involves the use of RNA as the to make DNA.
-This involves an called reverse transcriptase.
+Reverse transcription (RT) involves the use of RNA as the template to make DNA.
+This involves an enzyme called reverse transcriptase.

 In RT-PCR, a strand of RNA is reverse transcribed to produce what is called complementary DNA (cDNA).
 It is the cDNA that is subsequently amplified in number in the PCR reaction.